MECOnet-Code/Syntrofos-v1/README.md

 -   Error codes are generated to classify the quality of the signals.
 -   LED indicators respond to error codes, signaling potential issues in signal strength or reliability.

-## **Temperature Monitoring:**

--   Temperature readings are obtained from a sensor and used as an additional health parameter.
--   LEDs indicate whether the temperature is within a normal range or potentially alarming.

 ## **Beacon Functionality:**

 -   A beacon mechanism is integrated to signal out of safe range results or low signal conditions.